xytis/.home/Readme.md

 * `git deleteit` 	git rm on all deleted files
 * `git ignore` 		add $1 to .gitignore
 * `git current` 	prints the name of the current branch
-* `git rb` 	        rebase current branch by comparing it with the remote tracking branch (with the same name)
+* `git fix` 	        rebase current branch by comparing it with the remote tracking branch (with the same name)
-* `git fix`		like `git rb` but stashes local changes before rebasing and applies changes afterwards
 * `git cs`		open interactive cheatsheet in the browser
 * `github`          open the current Github project in Chrome or another browser
 * `grep-assets` 	grep Apache2 log for requested assets